kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

 ## 12. Postgres

 [Postgres](https://en.wikipedia.org/wiki/PostgreSQL) is a popular database management system.
-The demo Rails project will use Postgres as its database [back end](https://en.wikipedia.org/wiki/Front_and_back_ends).
+The demo Rails project will use Postgres as its database [backend](https://en.wikipedia.org/wiki/Front_and_back_ends).

 - {% include windows-linux-badge.html %} Install Postgres by following these steps: